VasanthVanan/computer-networking-top-down-approach-notes/Chapter 2: Application Layer.md

 > The primary goals for HTTP/2 are to reduce perceived latency by enabling request and response multiplexing over a single TCP connection, provide request prioritization and server push, and provide efficient compression of HTTP header fields.

 - **HTTP/2 Motivation:** HTTP/1.1's persistent TCP connections caused HOL blocking.
 Browsers used multiple parallel TCP connections to work around this issue.
-- **HTTP/2 Solution (Framing):** Reduces the need for parallel TCP connections by breaking messages into frames and interleaving them, significantly reducing user-perceived delay.
+- **HTTP/2 Solution (Framing):** Reduces the need for parallel TCP connections by breaking messages into frames and interleaving them, significantly reducing user perceived delay.
 Includes binary frame encoding for efficiency.

-> The ability to break down an HTTP message into independent frames, inter- leave them, and then reassemble them on the other end is the single most important enhancement of HTTP/2.
+> The ability to break down an HTTP message into independent frames, inter leave them, and then reassemble them on the other end is the single most important enhancement of HTTP/2.

-- **Message Prioritization:** Developers assign weights (1-256) to messages, and the server prioritizes higher-weight responses.
+- **Message Prioritization:** Developers assign weights (1-256) to messages, and the server prioritizes higher weight responses.
 Clients can specify message dependencies.
 - **Server Push:** Enables sending additional objects to the client without explicit requests, reducing latency.
 - **HTTP/3 and QUIC:** QUIC, a new transport protocol over UDP and supports features like message multiplexing, is used for HTTP/3.
 This streamlined design incorporates HTTP/2 features and leverages QUIC's advantages.